thomasloven/homeassistant-lovelace-gen/README.md

 This will create the file `ui_lovelace.yaml`.

+**If something doesn't work**

+First of all, check the homeassistant log.
+It might show an error code.
+1 probably means the command wasn't called with correct arguments, 2 that the file `lovelace/main.yaml` couldn't be opened, 4 that the oputput file could not be written and 3 that something went wrong in processing the input.

+Code 4 could have several causes.
+Among those are

+- badly formated yaml
+- a file included using `!include` or `!resouce` could not be found
+- something wrong in a template.

+With a bit of luck, you might get a more useful error message if you set your home assistant log level to `debug` (see [manual](https://www.home-assistant.io/components/logger/)).

 ## Special commands

 The following commands can be used in `lovelace/main.yaml` or any file included using the `!include` command.